Skip to main content

 Resources for Students

-Encourage your student to take time to work through conflicts; discuss the educational value of learning to get along with someone who is different; and encourage open communication.
+The first person your student should talk to is their roommate.
+Encourage your student to take time to work through conflicts; discuss the educational value of learning to get along with someone different; and encourage open communication.

 Resources for Students